jameycribbs/hare/README.md

 #### Deleting a record

-To delete a record, you can use the Table.Destroy() function:
+To delete a record, you can use the Table.Destroy() method:

 ```go
 if err = contactsTbl.Destroy(recID); err != nil {